vigneshsweekaran/vigneshsweekaran.github.io/docker/tutorials/Dockerfile/03-create-a-dokerfile-for-installing-openjdk15.md

 ![checking java version](https://github.com/vigneshsweekaran/vigneshsweekaran.github.io/blob/master/docker/tutorials/Dockerfile/images/openjdk-15-reduced-checking-java-version.png)

 ### Approach 3 (Best pratice)
-Same as approach 2, but instead of putting all the commands in Dockerfile, put the commands in shellscript file, copy the file to Dcokerfile then run the shellscript.
+Same as approach 2, but instead of putting all the commands in Dockerfile, put the commands in shellscript file, copy the file to Dockerfile then run the shellscript.

-Approach 2 would be better, if you want to habdle evreything from the Dockerfile itself.
+Approach 2 would be better, if you want to handle everything from the Dockerfile itself.

 Use Approach 3 if you want to put lot of logic in single layer, if the commands are less we can use the approach 2